 In the image above, the brown stain is attaching to HER-2 receptors, which would indicate a fairly “positive” result for HER-2/neu.
 Consequently, treatment for this particular breast cancer would likely benefit from the use of herceptin.

 The epidermal growth factor receptor (EGFR or HER1) is a type 1 tyrosine kinase receptor that is expressed in normal breast tissue.
 Generally speaking, higher than expected levels of EGFR are accompanied by low levels of estrogen receptors, and other poor prognostic features.
 EGFR tends to be associated with grade III breast tumors.

-Some breast tumors may express high levels of proteins that are not normally associated with epithelial cells (like duct-lining cells most commonly associated with breast cancer) but are rather derived from basal or myepithelial cells.
+Some breast tumors may express high levels of proteins that are not normally associated with epithelial cells (like duct-lining cells most commonly associated with breast cancer) but are rather derived from basal or myoepithelial cells.
 There are a number of proteins associated with basal and myoepithelial gene expression, including cytokeratins 5 and 6, and 14, P-cadherin, and p63.
-Most of these tumors also have a corresponding low expression of ER, PgR, and HER2, and are considered to have a higher risk of metastasis. (especially to the lung)
+Most of these tumors also have a corresponding low expression of ER, PgR, and HER2, and are considered to have a higher risk of metastasis (especially to the lung).

 Markers of breast cancer ‘proliferation’